 SRA SQE HUB

-- FLK1 and FLK2 are run on two different days across the same week.
+• FLK1 and FLK2 are run over two different weeks.
 FLK1 and FLK2 both consist of two 2.5 hour exams

 SRA INFORMATION ON SQE1

-- SQE2 Oral for 2022 is available in three locations, Cardiff, Manchester and London.
-The SRA have said that this will be expanded in 2023
+• SQE2 Oral assessments are available in four locations, Birmingham, Cardiff, Manchester and London.
+The SRA have said that this will be expanded in future years.

 SRA INFORMATION ON SQE2